 If you’re a fan of an earthy witch story – like Charmed or Practical Magic, or even something akin to Hocus Pocus – you will adore The Price Guide to the Occult.

-The Price Guide to the Occult Goes to the Gallery!
+The Price Guide to the Occult stays on the shelf!

 This book was SO PRETTY I was afraid I wasn’t going to love it and I would end up donating it and it is too stunning and I want to keep it forever based on those merits alone.
 But the book stood on it’s own feet – it’s a great story… dark and magical.
 It’s an easy favorite for me and definitely something I can see myself revisiting down the road.